codebrackets/codebrackets.github.io/articles/01-http-request-debugging/http-request-debugging-tips-and-tricks.md

 #### Note:
 If you redirect an HTTPS script to HTTP script on a secure website then your browser will block the http script with an indicator in Address bar.
 You need to Enable [Mixed Content](http://www.howtogeek.com/181911/htg-explains-what-exactly-is-a-mixed-content-warning/) to load http script on secure pages.

-There are lots of scenarios where you need "Redirect" approach without having permissions to modify the actual website.
+There are lots of scenarios where you can use "Redirect" approach without having permissions to modify the actual website.

 ### Tip 2: Running Custom Javascript on a website.